charliecao77/assignment_cloudformation/README.md

 $ curl -L https://toolbelt.treasuredata.com/sh/install-redhat-td-agent2.sh | sh
 ```

-- fluentd.conf should look like this (just copy and paste this into fluentd.conf):
+- /etc/td-agent/td-agent.conf should look like this (just copy and paste this into td-agent.conf):
 ```
 <source>
   @type syslog